Explore more blogs

 4. Print your bid sheets

 Check that all the information is correct, then print your silent auction sheets.
 It might be useful to print an extra copy as a backup.
-Then, take a moment to test the QR codes and see what your bidders will experience.
+Before event day, test the QR codes to ensure they scan correctly and provide a seamless bidding experience.

 5. Prepare your auction displays